mK-zero/data-dashboard/docs/architecture.md

   - Clean, filter, and aggregate the data
   - Display interactive visualizations via **Streamlit** (primary) or **Dash** (alternative)
   - Export processed results to **CSV, Excel, or HTML reports**
+  - **Local authentication** with a demo user, role-based controls, and test coverage

 ## Architecture Diagram